gregorywmorris/oaken-spirits/ANALYTICS_PIPELINE.md

 ### 1.2.
 Setting Up Airbyte Connectors Using the UI

-Start by launching the Airbyte UI by going to **<http://localhost:8000/>** in your browser.
-Then:
+Start by launching the Airbyte UI by going to **http://localhost:8000/** in your browser.

 1. **Create a login (for first time login only)**:
-    - enter an email = <admin@oakenspirits.org>
+    - enter an email = admin@oakenspirits.org
     - Organization name = Oaken Spirits
     - Select **Get started**

 1. **Create a source**:
-    1. Select **Create your first connection** in the middle of the page
+    - Select **Create your first connection** in the middle of the page
         - Or go to the Sources tab and click on `+ New source`.
-    1. Search for MySQL and select it.
+    - Search for MySQL and select it.
-    1. Set up connection
+    - Set up connection
         - Source name = Oaken MySQL
         - Host = the IP address from above, it will not accept host or container name
         - port = 3306